 White Roofs Can Save You Money

 White roofs absorb much less heat, the interior of your house will stay cooler, reducing the need for air conditioning.
-Another way to keep your house cool if you live in a hot climate is to use Shade Grade window inserts.
+Another way to keep your house cool if you live in a hot climate is to use UV blocking window inserts.
 They block solar heat gain through your windows.
 Both strategies cut your energy consumption, reduce your carbon footprint, and save you money.

 White roofs usually last twice as long as black roofs since they don’t absorb heat which can crack and warp them.
 They have longer warranties and require less maintenance and repairs.
 Since they don’t have to be replaced as often, they reduce waste going to the landfills.